Spring Boot Method Security with SAPL

 }

-Adding the first PEP
+Add the First PEP

 public interface BookRepository {

-Iterable<Book> findAll();
+List<Book> findAll();

 @PreEnforce